Factorization, Supersymmetry, Coherent States and Classical Trajectories: Our Approach

+It is well known that Quantum Mechanics can be expressed in two different pictures which in fact are equivalent.
+In the Schrodinger picture, the physical operators do not depend on time while the wave function does.
+The Heisenberg picture does the opposite.
+The two points of vue are related by the evolution operator.
+The quantity we are interested in is the mean value(written here in the Schrodinger picture):

-One has to realize that the states given in Eq.\eqref{eq04} were obtained in the Heisenberg picture : the wave function does not depend on time.
-To pass to the Schrodinger picture one has to use the evolution operator
+One has to realize that the states given in \eqref{eq04} were obtained in the Heisenberg picture: the wave function does not depend on time.
+To pass to the Schr\"{o}dinger picture one has to use the evolution operator

 where the Hamiltonian takes the form